UC-Davis-molecular-computing/scadnano/CONTRIBUTING.md

 Changes to scadnano should be pushed to the [`dev`](https://github.com/UC-Davis-molecular-computing/scadnano/tree/dev) branch.
+(This step is unnecessary if you simply wish to run scadnano locally.)
 So switch to the `dev` branch:

 ```
 git checkout dev